chiefBiiko/charr/charr.md

 Subset length 1 character vectors with the indices of its characters using the <code>%i%</code> and <code>%i=%</code> operators.
 The former performs a get operation whereas the latter performs a set operation.

+> The <code>%i=%</code> and <code>%ii=%</code> operators map their input strings according to their right operand and return the resulting string.
+Thus, to really perform a set operation on an existing string variable one has to reassign the return value of the corresponding operator.

 ### Getting characters

 Get characters of a length 1 character vector using the <code>%i%</code> operator: